heyhenry/Kandayo/current_tasklist.md

 ## Tasklist:

+1. use a variable to store font attribute then call variable in all widgets that currently use font
+2. reduce code
+3. better comments
+4. reorg locations if applicable

-1. (?) - Potentially, flip the mechanics around for lifting the existing popup post error message 1.1 Achieve this by pushing the root window behind the existing popup.
+?. (?) - Potentially, flip the mechanics around for lifting the existing popup post error message ?.1 Achieve this by pushing the root window behind the existing popup.
-2. create a copy of distribution of app in main

 Addressing points 1 & 3: